YangT-T/YangT-T.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in AI, The University of Hong Kong, 2026 (expected)
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in CS, Beijing Institute of Technology, 2024

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Spring 2024: Researcher
-  * Github University
+  * Beijing Institute of Technology
-  * Duties includes: Updates and improvements to template
+  * Duties includes: Finish Graduation Article on the intersection of Game Theory and AI
-  * Supervisor: The Users
+  * Supervisor: Yu Haoran

-* Fall 2015: Research Assistant
+* Fall 2023: Software Developer
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Microsoft for Startups
+  * Duties included: develop a RAG system to enhance the functionality of the Q&A platform
+  * Mentor: Yu Rong

-* Summer 2015: Research Assistant
+* Summer 2023: Software Developer
-  * Github University
+  * Shanghai Yaocheng Health Technology
-  * Duties included: Tagging issues
+  * Duties included: backend development and automated testing
-  * Supervisor: Professor Git
+  * Mentor: Yang Siyuan

 Skills
 ======